 SPOILER WARNING: Whether you’ve read all five books or only watch the series this post is for you.
 I have read the books (multiple times) but I will not go beyond the scope of the TV series (save a wink or a nod every now and then that only my fellow readers will catch on to).
 All events that have occurred in the TV show up to and including yesterday’s episode are fair game.
 You’ve been warned.

-Note: Because it can be hard to keep all the names and faces straight, the first mention of each character contains a link to a picture of them which will open in a new tab.
+Note: With the biggest cast in television it can be hard to keep all the names and faces straight.
+Thus the first mention of each character contains a link to a picture of them which will open in a new tab.

 Each of Game of Thrones‘ first two seasons followed a structural pattern, one which will be repeated in the newest season.
 Episode nine, of course, brings us the season’s “woah moment.”
 Whether it’s Ned Stark losing a head or the Battle of Blackwater Bay (not to mention the doozy they’ve got in store this year), episode nine leaves the story forever altered.
 The finales that follow are dedicated to picking up the pieces.
 Episode ten shows each character’s reaction to the “woah moment,” cramming in conclusions and cliffhangers—the beginnings of the plotlines to come.
 Each season’s premiere, then, is about picking up where we left off and setting the table for where we hope to go, building on the foundations laid in the previous season’s finale (yes, even season one was building on “a previous season,” the events that came before it just happen to be a hypothetical one we didn’t get to see firsthand).
 The call and response of the show’s finales and premieres echo the necessary warm-up phase in each subsequent installment of George R.R.
 Martin’s “A Song of Ice and Fire.”